Things you should know for your trip to AHSP

 Overall, you would do best to plan to get what you need on the way in or before Elkins, Franklin, or Petersburg, WV.
 Moorefield now has a 24h Walmart SuperCenter.
 After you exit the divided highway in Moorefield, turn right where you would normally continue to the left.

 If you expect you might need a last-minute place to stay before arriving at AHSP, the closest towns along the route with a range of accommodations are Strasburg and Harrisonburg, VA, and Elkins, WV.
-If you are camping and think you might arrive on Thursday night, contact the AHSP committee in advance at the <info> address to see what arrangements might be made.
-Generally, only setup volunteers are allowed to arrive early.
+If you are camping and think you might arrive before Friday, you will need to use a local campground.
+The closest is the Spruce Knob Lake Campground, a few miles north of SKMC, is available for those who plan to arrive early. https://www.fs.usda.gov/recarea/mnf/recarea/?recid=7005 There are others in the area, but this is closest and very pleasant.
+Remember that this is high season for tourism in the area, so reserve early.

 Detailed information on driving and routes

-Latest report from the mountain is that the public road to TMI is in good gravelled condition.
-In 2015, there has been some erosion due to the wet spring and early summer.
+Latest report from the mountain is that the public road to SKMC is in good gravelled condition.
 Be careful of oncoming traffic, potential slipping on gravel, and sharp turns.
-But don’t be unduly afraid about mountain driving: school buses can navigate the road from the blacktop to TMI, and so can you.
+But don’t be unduly afraid about mountain driving: school buses can navigate the road from the blacktop to SKMC, and so can you.

 Scott Paisley took his 34′ Travel Trailer and “it all worked out just fine.”

-Eric Vondra also reported: The absolute last store is around Cherry Grove and it’s called dairy mart or something similar- I can never remember.
+Eric Vondra also reported: The absolute last store is around Cherry Grove and it’s called [D&K Dairy Bar].
 I haven’t been in it, so I’m not sure what-all they have.

 From the Northeast and East